M-Rashid-Ali-Khan/NMEA-Parser/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- |

-# NMEA Parser
+# NMEA Parser (v2.0)
-It is an NMEA Parser example written as a boilerplate.
+It is an NMEA Parser libray with an example implementation.
 To understand/modify the code, please refer to file [README.md](main/README.md) in [main](main) folder.

 ## How to use with esp32
 Open esp-idf and navigate to the project terminal.
 Attach Esp32 and use commands: